joequant/bitquant/smart-contracts/NOTES.md

 language like coffeescript, but the extra overhead in the compiler was problematic.

+WORDS TO AVOID THE WORD

+Default - has completely different meanings in law and in computer programming.
+This meant that I needed to avoid using that word.
+Default parameters can mean "the parameters used when someone doesn't fill in the form" or "the parameters used when someone doesn't perform the terms of the contract."

+Penalty or bonus - Contract drafter want to avoid the word bonus and really, really want to avoid the word penalty.
+The trouble is that if you describe something as a bonus or penalty, you may run into legal limits as to what you can put as a bonus or penalty.
+In particular, English contract law prohibits penalty clauses.
+There are clauses that you can provide a penalty without a penalty clause.
+Liquidated damages.
+In this contract, the extra money is terms an accelerated payment.

+STANDARD TERMS IN ENGLISH CONTRACT LAW

+Much of the agreement are designed to change certain standard provisions of English contract law.
+English contract law has evolved over the last several hundred years, and there are some areas in which English contract law causes things that are unexpected unless the parties agree otherwise.
+This include:

+The meaning of the term "including" - The word include is ambigious.
+If you say "X include Y and Z", that can be interpreted as meaning *only* Y and Z or things like Y and Z, and this is the way that "including" is usually interpreted by lawyers.
+However, including can also mean "X, for example Y and Z."  Defining "including" or "includes" is important because that fixes the definition.
+Note that the definition in this contract says "X including Y and Z" means X, however, if I say "including Y and Z" then anything that is not in Y and Z is listed.

+Postbox rule - The rule in English contract law is that if you give notice of something, the notice is valid when you put the letter in the post office.
+What does that mean of e-mail?
+There isn't a clear rule, so rather than have the court guess, you want to put the rule into the contract.

+Severability - If one part of the contract becomes impossible to execute, do you want the whole contract to be invalid, or to you want to try to work around the issue?
+You can do both ways, but English courts tend to assume that if you can't perform part of a contract, that the whole thing becomes invalid.
+This changes that assumption.

+Is e-mail writing? - If a contract requires "written notice" does that include e-mail, and fax.
+You don't want to have a court guess, and English contract law provides no rule.
+In this contract we have defined e-mail and fax was constituting "writing."
+Note here that chat and SMS is *NOT* included as "writing".

 ANNOYANCES

 Markdown uses two spaces to separate paragraphs.